MatthiasValvekens/pyHanko/docs/lib-guide/signing.rst

-In the example scenario, we use :class:`~pyhanko.sign.signers.pdf_cms.ExternalSigner` to format the signed attributes and the final CMS object, but the same principle applies (mutatis mutandis) to remote signers that supply wholesale CMS objects.
+In the example scenario, we use :class:`~pyhanko.sign.signers.pdf_cms.ExternalSigner` to format the signed attributes and the final CMS object, but the same principle applies (mutatis mutandis) to remote signers that supply complete CMS objects.

 .. code-block:: python